elliotgrigor/cli_2e/expansion/README.md

 # Expansion

-Using wildcards to make broad selections of similarly named entities.
+Using wildcards and expressions to make broad selections of similarly named entities.

 ## Path Expansion